Dr. Zooch Atlas Agena

 I “double-glued” t' end o' t' engine bell strings t' t' ends o' t' T-20 tubin' t' prepare for winding.

 I’ll dry wrap t' strings t' t' 3/8" mark t' get an idea o' t' spacin' o' t' windings.
-Ahoy!
 On one test wrap I did it dry and held t' end down with tape.
+Begad!
+Blimey!
 I spread t' strin' wraps as even as I could and used it for a spacin' model for gluin' on t' second tube.

 I decided nay t' use super glue over t' thread bands as it could leave bumps and roughness betwixt t' wraps.
-Arrr!
+Avast!
 Instead I coated white glue overall t' thread rows at once and smoothed out t' glue with a finger.

 I decided t' install t' engine hook before gluin' on t' spoof tubes.
 This way I could add t' tape wrap without t' tubes gettin' in t' way.